 It’s perhaps a point worth making that - even with the advanced data analytics available - a good fraud prevention training initiative has value beyond the statistics of learning.
 By putting importance on fraud awareness training, you create an opportunity to embed values around honesty, and an expectation of moral behaviour and high personal standards.
 Incorporating nudge tactics and positive reminders within any fraud training can further encourage an open and honest culture that employees can rise to be a part of - surely a powerful asset in preventing fraud.

 Don’t wait for a Fraud Awareness week (International Fraud Awareness Week) to reduce your fraud risk.
-Please contact us to talk about how you can create the greatest weapons in the fight against corporate fraud - an anti-fraud culture and an informed, empowered workforce.
+Many types of fraud can occur in the workplace including identity fraud and cyber crime.
+Please contact us to talk about how we can help you to create the greatest weapons in the fight against corporate fraud - an anti-fraud culture and an informed, empowered workforce.

 Before you go - read our other compliance blogs